MinterTeam/minter-js-sdk/README.md

 `Minter` constructor has the following options:
 - `apiType`: [`'gate'`](https://minterteam.github.io/minter-gate-docs/) or [`'node'`](https://www.minter.network/docs#node-api)
 - `baseURL`: API URL
-- `chainId`: default chain ID, used if no chainId specified in the tx params, 1 - mainnet, 2 - testnet
+- `chainId`: default chain ID, used if no chainId is specified in tx params.
+1 = mainnet, 2 = testnet

 `minter` SDK instance has the following methods:
 - [postTx](#posttx)